Correspondence between factorability and normalisation in monoids: Correspondence between factorability structures and quadratic normalisations

 \item If $e$ occurs exactly twice in the triple $\left(a,b,c\right)$, then either $a\neq e$ or $b\neq e$.
-In any case, (\ref{eq:weak-domino-implies-(5,4)}) holds. \item If $e$ occurs three times in the triple $\left(a,b,c\right)$, then clearly (\ref{eq:weak-domino-implies-(5,4)}) holds. \end{casenv} Therefore, $\left(A,N\right)$ is of right class $4$, hence of class $\left(5,4\right)$, by Lemma \ref{lem:minimal-class}. \end{proof} The following proposition shows that adding the weak domino rule to the properties of quadratic normalisation (and thus granting class $\left(5,4\right)$ by Lemma \ref{lem:weak-domino-implies-(5,4)}), suffices to yield factorability. \begin{prop} Assume that $\left(S,N\right)$ is a quadratic normalisation mod $e$ for $M$.
-Assume additionally that the weak domino rule is valid for $\overline{N}$.
-Then \textup{$\overline{N}$} is a local factorability structure. \end{prop}
+In each case, the equalities~(\ref{eq:weak-domino-implies-(5,4)}) hold. \item If $e$ occurs three times in the triple $\left(a,b,c\right)$, then clearly the equalities~(\ref{eq:weak-domino-implies-(5,4)}) hold. \end{casenv} Therefore, $\left(S,N\right)$ is of right class $4$, hence of class $\left(5,4\right)$, by Lemma~\ref{lem:minimal-class}. \end{proof} The following proposition shows that adding the weak domino rule to the properties of quadratic normalisation (and thus granting the class $\left(5,4\right)$ by Lemma~\ref{lem:weak-domino-implies-(5,4)}) suffices to yield factorability. \begin{prop} Let $\left(S,N\right)$ be a quadratic normalisation mod $e$ for a monoid $M$.
+If the weak domino rule is valid for $\overline{N}$, then \textup{$\overline{N}$} is a local factorability structure. \end{prop}